-Dr Peter Bennett, Assistant Chief Examiner (Training and Credentials)
+Dr Linda Abraham, Assistant Chief Examiner - Training and Credentials

 Linda worked and qualified as a veterinary nurse in mixed practice in Cambridge prior to graduating from the Royal Veterinary College, London in 1994.
 After a short period working in general practice, Linda returned to the Royal Veterinary College to undertake a PhD in bone biology.
 Having completed the latter part of the thesis in Melbourne, Linda returned to pursue clinical training in Australia at the University of Melbourne.
 After her residency, Linda continued to work at the University of Melbourne, initially as a registrar and then as a member of the faculty of veterinary science.
 She obtained her membership in small animal medicine in 2000 and her fellowship in canine medicine in 2006.
 Linda has taught and examined undergraduate veterinary students during her university employment and is now involved with post graduate education from private practice.
 She has examined for the college at both membership and fellowship levels.

 Dr Lydia Hambrook, Assistant Chief Examiner - Examinations